Spirit Walk Ministry

 Though the sage wears coarse clothes, his heart is jade.

-The Way of the Tao is at the heart of The Way of the Shaman.
-It is a way of being; a way of living, not in conformity to the way of man and society, but in the way of Nature and Spirit.
+The Way of the Tao is a way of being; a way of living, not in conformity to the way of man and society, but in the way of Nature and Spirit.
 In Taoism, the goal is to achieve harmony with the Tao and with this harmony comes awakening and with awakening comes enlightenment.
 Enlightenment comes in the casting away of the complex thoughts and behaviors we develop during the living of life in response to the illusions of the world.

 Enlightenment comes when we accept the plainness of life; when we begin to live in spontaneity and naturalness, living within the Taoist concept of "effortless doing".
 We begin to be filled with enlightenment when we become an empty bowl, for it is not the substance of the bowl that is of use, but the emptiness that lies within, into which enlightenment may flow.

-Some might say that we are in harmony with Tao when we find ourselves living in a state of sublime bewilderment; open and accepting; without judgment or prejudice, so that ephiphany may enter and lead us from one unfolding mystery to another.
+Some might say that we are in harmony with Tao when we find ourselves living in a state of sublime bewilderment; open and accepting; without judgment or prejudice, so that epiphany may enter and carry us from one unfolding mystery to another.

 "Rabbit's clever," said Pooh thoughtfully.